 Now let’s get into the nitty gritty of each type of cooking…

-How to make the Instant Pot version
+How to make Instant Pot Black Bean Dip

+Saute the veggies in the Instant Pot.
+Heat up the oil first.
 When the sensor reads ‘HOT,’ add the onion, bell pepper and jalapeño pepper.

 Stir constantly as they cook, and turn off the Instant Pot when the veggies are soft.